NHSDTC - Most Frequently Asked Questions

 • Discounts at local pizza, fast food and sandwich shops in the area

-The price of the Team Package Plan, based on staying four-to-a-room, remains in the mid-ninety dollar range for the full 4 day / 3 night package (exact costs are outlined within IDR Magazine)..
+The price of the Team Package Plan, based on staying four-to-a-room, are outlined within DrillNATION Magazine)..
 Challenge level schools have the option to stay 2 nights only for a slightly reduced price.
 Three, two and one to a room prices are slightly higher, utilized primarily for instructors and other adult team followers.
 All participants (cadets and unit instructors) are required to attend the NHSDTC through the Team Package Plan.

 Are They Required to Attend Through the Team Package Plan?